summer term 2018 we offer following courses in the area of e-Learning and science education as well as related topics:

 Students deepen their knowledge of quantitative methods concerning educational research and receive support in developing an attitude receptive to research.
 The essential steps of empirical research projects (conception, execution, evaluation and reporting) are addressed.
 During a method workshop, strategies of data collection and evaluation of respective research forms are enhanced and applied in project work.

-VO Educational Technology, Zumbach, SSt.
+VU (lecture and tutorial) Educational Psychology, Zumbach, SSt.
 2

 See the official course website of the University of Salzburg for further courses.